AustinElixir/Elixir/exercises/1/README.md

 ### Task 1

-Open the Elixir shell by typing `iex` in your shell.
+Open the Elixir repl by typing `iex` in your shell.

+If in a vagrant VM use `iex --erl "-smp enable"`, this will enable us to use the observer wx module later.

 Explore the shell features by typing `h` and hitting enter.

 Review all the helper functions defined by: [IEx.Helpers](http://elixir-lang.org/docs/v1.0/iex/IEx.Helpers.html)